nika-akin/LLMs-and-conspiracy-beliefs/README.md

-# Conspiracy beliefs and Pre-trained Generative Language Models
+# Conspiracy Narratives on Voat: A Longitudinal Analysis of Cognitive Activation and Evolutionary Psychology Features

 This repository is a collaborative effort, as part of the [BIGSSS 2023 summmer school](https://bigssscss.janlo.de/democratic-debate-2023-bremen/projects/).
 This project deals with: *"Simulating Conspiracy Beliefs with Large Language Models"*.